-Theatrical, artistic and extraordinary – for almost 30 years, the World of WearableArt (WOW) has enticed designers to break the boundaries and embrace all things creative.
+Theatrical, artistic and extraordinary – for 30 years, the World of WearableArt has enticed designers to break the boundaries and embrace all things creative.
 Take a look at how this epic New Zealand fashion showcase made its mark on the world.

-Moncrieff had the idea of creating her own wearable arts show after being exposed to the concept in Auckland – at an exhibition which, in her eyes, left much to be desired.
+Moncrieff had the idea of creating her own wearable arts show after being exposed to the concept in Auckland – at an exhibition that, in her eyes, left much to be desired.
 At the time, she was running her own art gallery with seven other artists, and thought her imagining of a wearable art showcase would be the perfect way to promote it.

 Needless to say, Moncrieff’s vision has gone the distance.

 An ode to innovation

 In the wonderful World of WearableArt, the body is a blank canvas just waiting to be embellished.
 On the performance stage, anything goes – as long as the final product is wearable, innovative, beautifully designed and well made.

 No single event is quite like another: competitors are prompted to explore new ideas as they challenge themselves to experiment with different materials and textures.

 According to Moncrieff, “WOW rewards the curious, the courageous and those passionate enough to stand in the face of self-doubt and embrace creativity no matter the cost.”